PoncinMatthieu/JS-TicTacToe/README.md

 This project was created only for fun and practice on JavaScript, it includes a Node.js HTTP server including a Dispatcher and a Matchmaker.
 It also includes a JavaScript web interface.

-The TicTacToe is currently played using AJAX and on a table html element.

 Live demo
 ---------